 With the benefits laid out in the prior section, it’s time to discuss the steps you should take to segment your very own audience.

 Who is your target market?
-These people have the highest chance of buying from you, so of course you want to market towards them.
-To find them, you’d do market segmentation, dividing your current audience by behavior, psychographics, firmographics, and demographics like mentioned earlier.
+These people have the highest chance of buying from you, so of course, you want to market towards them.
+To find them, you’d do market segmentation, dividing your current audience by behavior, psychographics, firmographics, and demographics as mentioned earlier.

 To keep track of all the segments you created, we recommend you create profiles for each of them.